 Why Insert a Date Picker in Google Sheets?

-There are many benefits to using a date picker in Google Sheets:
+There are many benefits to using the Google Sheets date picker, such as:

 - It helps ensure that the date entered in a given cell is valid and in the correct format.

-- It’s one of the easiest methods whenlearning how to insert a calendar in Google Sheets
+- It’s one of the easiest methods for inserting a calendar in Google Sheets.

 - It lets the user see if the date falls on a weekday or weekend.